 - Salsa for serving

-In a large bowl whisk together the baking powder, black pepper, salt, and flour.
-In a medium bowl whisk together the eggs, milk, and sour cream.
+1) In a large bowl whisk together 1 tsp baking powder, 1/2 tsp black pepper, 1/2 tsp salt, and 2 tbsp flour.
+In a medium bowl whisk together 8 eggs, 1/2 cup milk, and 1/2 cup sour cream.

-Whisk the egg mixture into the flour mixture, and then stir in both cheeses and the green chiles.
+2) Whisk the egg mixture into the flour mixture, and then stir in both cheeses and 1 can green chiles.

-Spray a Suvie pan with nonstick cooking spray and then pour the egg mixture into the pan.
+3) Spray a Suvie pan with cooking spray and then pour the egg mixture into the pan.

-Wrap tortillas in aluminum foil and place into your Suvie.
-Transfer pan with the egg mixture into your Suvie, input settings, and cook now or schedule.
+4) Transfer pan with the egg mixture to the bottom zone of Suvie, input settings, and cook now or schedule.

 Suvie Cook Settings